 The longest flight I’ve ever taken was from Washington, D.C., to Singapore, via Newark and a stop in Frankfurt.
-It was effectively a 24-hour flight -- in coach.
-Even with Singapore Airlines’ great coach product, which includes ergonomic seats and headrests, great inflight menu choices and more than 1000 options on its entertainment system, that’s still a long time in a narrow seat.
-And since my bank account is not big enough to get one of those lie-flat comfy seats in business and first class, I’ve come up with these ways to get through a long-haul flight.
+It was effectively a 24-hour flight in coach.
+Even with Singapore Airlines’ great coach product, which includes ergonomic seats and headrests, great inflight menu choices, and more than 1000 options on its entertainment system, that’s still a long time in a narrow seat.
+If your bank account is not big enough to get one of those lie-flat comfy seats in business or first class, here are ways to get through a long-haul flight.

-I have a flight to Asia coming up on American Airlines, so I decided to spend a little more on top of the great fare I snagged for a seat in Main Cabin Extra.
-For $60, I get up to six more inches of legroom, boarding with group one and being in the first group off the plane.
-Here's my list of eight U.S. carriers offering more room in coach.
+If you can, spend a little more for a seat in Main Cabin Extra.
+You can get up to six more inches of legroom, boarding with group one and being in the first group off the plane.
+Here's a list of U.S. carriers offering more room in coach.

-I dress stylishly (you never know when you might get that upgrade) but comfortably with tailored yoga pants, a long-sleeved top, a long cardigan (it doubles as a blanket) and a pashmina scarf.
+Dess stylishly (you never know when you might get that upgrade) but comfortably with something like tailored yoga pants, a long-sleeved top, a long cardigan (it doubles as a blanket), and a pashmina scarf.
 You can’t be comfortable or sleep if you’re wearing tight, binding clothes.
-Get more of my fashion tips from my Pinterest board here.

 Thanks to dry recycled cabin air, you can get really dehydrated on a long flight.
 There are some who say no alcohol, but I will indulge in a glass of wine or an adult beverage or two.
 But I will also drink lots of water.

-It’s not good to stay at your seat when you’re awake.
+It’s not good to stay in your seat when you’re awake.
 So get up and take a walk to get your circulation going.
 This will also lessen your chances of getting deep vein thrombosis.
-Also don’t forget to stretch!
+Also, don’t forget to stretch.

 Let’s get real.
 Sleeping in a coach seat is not like sleeping in your own comfy bed at home.
 Sometimes you need a little help falling asleep.
-Melatonin can help both during the flight and to handle jetlag when I arrive at my destination.
-There are also over-the-counter sleep aids on the market that can help.
+Melatonin can help both during the flight and with jetlag when you arrive at your destination.
+There are also OTC sleep aids on the market that can help.
 Be sure to check with your doctor about what might be best for you.